 Firmware updates are now done through Wifi with your phone!
 It’s never been easier to update your firmware.

-If you’re shooting people, you won’t really need to adjust the focus point with precision because the face and eye tracking work very well.
+If you’re shooting people, you won’t really need to adjust the focus point with precision because of the face and eye-tracking work very well.

 Battery Life In Boost Mode